BrandonPacewic/BrandonPacewic/README.md

 My name is Brandon Pacweic and I am a 17 year old programming enthusiast.

-The majority of my knowledge is focused around algorithms and competitive programming.

-I dable in webdevelopment, machine learning, data science and most recently game development.

-I'm obsessed with making everything look and feel profeshional.
+I'm obsessed with making everything look and feel professional.

 I take great pride in the syntax and structure of my code.